 Operations and Planning

-Operations and Planning (OP) is led by Nadine Stern and is responsible for the overall effectiveness of the OIT organization in serving the University and for overseeing IT-related initiatives that will strengthen campus-wide IT services, while helping the University operate more efficiently.
+Operations and Planning (OP) is led by Nadine Stern and is responsible for identifying and ensuring the implementation of strategic IT-related initiatives that strengthen campus-wide IT services, as well as internal OIT financial and organizational effectiveness services.

 - OIT Budget and Finance;